Learning For Life

 At Market Field School the pupil's identified needs will be complex and significant in the area of cognition and learning (moderate-severe learning difficulties or multiple learning difficulties) as described in the SEN Code of Practice.
 The pupil may also have associated needs in the areas of emotional/social and communication and interaction (autistic spectrum condition and/or speech and language difficulties).
 In addition pupils may have sensory or mild physical difficulties.

 All pupils who attend the school or college will have an Education Health and Care Plan (EHCP).
-In a few cases, existing pupils may still have a Statement of Special Educational Need whilst they wait for Essex Statutory Assessment Service to convert them over to EHCPs.
-Over 80% of our students now have EHCPs and all new starts to the school are joining with this document.
+In a few rare cases, existing pupils may still have a Statement of Special Educational Need whilst they wait for Essex Statutory Assessment Service (or their local authority if they have been placed from a different county) to convert them over to EHCPs.
+Over 95% of our students now have EHCPs and all new starts to the school are joining with this document.

 Further information on the admissions to and assessment within our school can be found on our website.